-Last week we looked at strategies to help you get better testimonials for your business.
-This week we look at the other side of the coin: how to GIVE better testimonials for individuals and businesses.
+Testimonials are vitally important for people as well as businesses and products.
+In part 1 we looked at strategies to help you get better testimonials for your business.
+In part 2 we look at the other side of the coin: how to write better testimonials for individuals and businesses.

 If you are asked to give someone a testimonial, or to write a testimonial for a business, your brain can go into paralysis mode.
 You say “sure” and then sit and stare at your computer for a while, your brain spinning, and not knowing where to start.
 You type in some words, and then delete them.
 Your brain draws a blank so you put off writing that testimonial for another day … and another day.
 You really mean to write it, you just don’t know how.

 To help you put your thoughts into words, here’s four ways to help you write a great testimonial.

 The easiest way to write a testimonial is to speak it.
 Imagine a friend or colleague has asked you about the business or service: What would you say to them?
 Either record your answer on your mobile or have someone scribble down your answer.
 Type it up and polish the grammar a little bit, and you are good to go.